robertmcatee/robertmcatee.github.io/README.md

 ## 🎖️ Honors & Awards
 * Kentucky Colonel, The Commonwealth of Kentucky
 * Honorary Colonel, The State of Alabama
+* Honorary Admiral in the Texas Navy, The State of Texas

 ## 🎗️ Volunteering
 * Cloud Native Computing Foundation